Billy Idol: 2005–2009: Devil's Playground

 Devil's Playground, which came out in March 2005, was Idol's first new studio album in nearly 12 years.
-The album reached No. 46 on the Billboard 200.
+The album reached No. 46 on the Billboard 200 and charted the highest in Germany at number 15.
 The album included a cover of "Plastic Jesus".
-Idol played a handful of dates on the 2005 Vans Warped Tour and appeared at the Download Festival at Donington Park, the Voodoo Music Experience in New Orleans, and Rock am Ring.
+Idol played a handful of dates on the 2005 Warped Tour and appeared at the Download Festival at Donington Park, the Voodoo Music Experience in New Orleans, and Rock am Ring.
+Idol was awarded the comeback of the year at the inaugural Classic Rock Roll of Honour Awards.

+In 2006 Idol released a Christmas album titled Happy Holidays it included renditions of many traditional Christmas songs along with 2 original songs.

 In 2008, "Rebel Yell" appeared as a playable track on the video game Guitar Hero World Tour and "White Wedding" on Rock Band 2.
 The Rock Band 2 platform later gained "Mony Mony" and "Rebel Yell" as downloadable tracks.
 On 24 June 2008, Idol released the greatest hits album The Very Best of Billy Idol: Idolize Yourself.
 He embarked on a worldwide tour, co-headlining with Def Leppard.

-In June 2006, Idol performed at the Congress Theater, Chicago for the United States television series Soundstage.
+In June 2006, Idol performed at the Congress Theater, Chicago, for the United States television series Soundstage.
 This performance was recorded and then released on DVD/Blu-ray as In Super Overdrive Live, on 17 November 2009.

-2010–present: Kings & Queens of the Underground
+2010–2021: Kings & Queens of the Underground

 On 16 February 2010, Idol was announced as one of the acts to play at the Download Festival in Donington Park, England.
-He stated "With all of these great heavyweight and cool bands playing Download this year, I'm going to have to come armed with my punk rock attitude, Steve Stevens, and all of my classic songs plus a couple of way out covers.
+He stated, "With all of these great heavyweight and cool bands playing Download this year, I'm going to have to come armed with my punk rock attitude, Steve Stevens, and all of my classic songs plus a couple of way out covers.
 Should be fun!"
 In March 2010, Idol added Camp Freddy guitarist Billy Morrison and drummer Jeremy Colson to his touring line-up.